eneadriancatalin/Shotty-dispenser/README.md

 - Improved the arrangement of the breadboards slightly.
 - Added a 10µF capacitor to the main button.
 - Transitioned the red LEDs to the 9V battery.
-- Implemented transistors for the red LEDs to control them with the voltage from the Arduino (that's coming thow the microswitch).
+- Implemented transistors for the red LEDs to control them with the voltage from the Arduino (that's coming through the microswitch).

 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/presentation/tinkercadv1.3.png?raw=true" width="720" />
 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/tinkercad_v3.png?raw=true" width="720" />